muri11as/Tails-and-TUF/Metadata production/README.md

 						EX: you have your target files in a "model" targets folder elsewhere on your machine.
 						You want this targets folder to contain your target files.
 						This targets folder will replace the one created by the automated script.
-			-Change OLDTARGETSPATH: To your current repository/targets folder.
-Example: users/home/tuf/targets -Change OLDREPO: To path/to/repo/metadata.staged
+			-Change REPO: To your current path/to/repository folder.
+Example: users/home/tuf/ **INCLUDE THE / at the end**
-			-Change LIVEREPO: To path/to/repo/metadata (This will be your "live" and finalized metadata for your server)

 	5. Change the remaining fields in the other config.txt files to suit your needs.
 		KEYCONFIG.TXT:
 			ROOTKEYSTORE: Should be the path to where you want to store your RSA rootkey pair.